311zzb/gitlet/gitlet-design.md

 6. MISC
    1. `static void writeBack()` Write back all caches.
 Invoked upon exit.
    2. `static void cleanCache()` Reset all caches.
 Used for testing proposes.
+   3. `private static boolean inRemoteRepo()` Return `true` if currently operating on the remote repository.

 ### Repository